Make a romantic steak dinner at home with pan fried Caprese Steak Dinner For Two with mozzarella, tomatoes, basil, and arugula.

 How can I make a romantic dinner at home?

-With Valentine’s Day coming up, you may want to cook a romantic meal for two at home for your partner.
-Restaurants will be overcrowded and overpriced on February 14.
+Whether it’s a date, an anniversary or Valentine’s Day, you may want to cook your steak dinner for two as a romantic meal for two at home for your partner.

 Or maybe you’re single like me and want to treat yourself while you snuggle with your cat (until your cat won’t stop touching your food).